Griglad/Java4Web/README.md

 ## Getting Started

 ### IMPORTANT
-The project has two branches the master and the refactorBranch.
+The project has two branches: the master and the refactorBranch.
  * The master contains a previous working version of project that is NOT organized in the optimal way.
  * The refactorBranch contains the most recent version of our project, that we suggest using.

 1)To get started clone the project

-2)Open the config.properties file an write your:
+2)Open the config.properties file and write your:
  * DB_USER
  * DB_PASSWORD
  * database in the DB_CONNECTION

-3)Unzip Data.zip and import the two tables proj1_vehicle and proj1_owner into you database
+3)Unzip Data.zip and import the two tables proj1_vehicle and proj1_owner into your database

 4)Open the project with your IDE.
-Alternatevly if you just want to run it, export the project into a .jar file and open it via windows command line.
+Alternatively, if you just want to run it, export the project into a .jar file and open it via windows command line.

 ## Installing